Welcome to UMD

 If your department is ordering a new computer:

 - Your supervisor or department business office will coordinate the purchase.
-Perhaps, if you are given the access to purchase on your own, you can refer the attached article, HERE.
+If you have purchasing access, refer to Ordering Computing Equipment.

-- If you'd still prefer that we create a quote for you, reach us out at eit-help@umd.edu, and an admin can assist you forward
+- If you'd prefer that we create a quote for you, reach out to eit-help@umd.edu and an admin can assist.

 |---|---|